 When it comes to market research, your organization has two choices: (1) conduct the study in-house or (2) conduct the study using a third-party.
 I suppose a third choice exists of not doing the market research at all, but we wouldn't recommend this.
-Each of the first two options provide their own unique advantages and disadvantages.
+Each of the first two options provides its own unique advantages and disadvantages.

 As a market research vendor here in Syracuse, NY, it would be in our best interest to convince you why you should use a third-party for your market research efforts right?
-To support this (shameless plug) notion, let's explore the reasons behind why outsourcing all or portions of your market research works in your favor.
-Hopefully this post will shed some light on your choice.
+To support this (shameless plug) notion, let's explore the reasons why outsourcing all or portions of your market research work in your favor.
+Hopefully, this post will shed some light on your choice.
 Pun intended in 3...2...1...

 Benefit 1: Confidentiality

 Customers who respond to surveys often fear the feedback will be directly tied to their names.
 They wonder "if I say something bad will this impact my relationship?" or "will this impact the service I receive?"
 It's become more common recently for companies to follow-up directly and immediately to poor customer experiences which have potentially largely influenced candidness in responses.
 Here's some more information as to why confidentiality is no longer king in surveys.

 Using a third party or proverbial "middle-man" ensures responses are kept separate and out of the immediate hands of the sponsoring company doing the research.
 The third-party tie-in may never be more important than it is in an employee survey.
 Sponsoring and managing an in-house employee survey is playing with fire.
 Although confidentiality and anonymity can be promised in this situation, it's never fully believed by employees.
 Skepticism breeds a lack of trust.